6Bolt/Hook-Of-The-Reaper/README.md

 [Recoil and Reload Commands](https://github.com/6Bolt/Hook-Of-The-Reaper#recoil-and-reload-commands)

+# Contact

 ### DO NOT EMAIL ME FOR TECH SUPPORT.
-First, read the FAQ at the bottom of the ReadMe.
+First, read the FAQ (link above).
 If you have a real bug, go to 'Issues' and read the rules first (IE the README there).
-Then you can file a Bug or Enhancment.
+Then you can file a Bug, Enhancment or Issue.
 I cannot email back from this email address.
 All unwanted email, will be ignored and deleted.
 The email is for people to submit DefaultLG game files.
 Also, for companies to reach me.
 If you don't meet those two requirments, then don't email.

 Email: gamefiles@hotr.6bolt.com